ajdalshov/peugeot-508-winow-wiper-repair/README.md

 	---

-- Sometimes the pins connecting the plastic case connector to the PCB will also be severly corroded and might need some fixup.
-Here I have removed plastic around the pin and cleant the area in order to get a good and clean soldering point to repair the pin.
+- Sometimes the pins connecting the plastic case connector to the PCB will also be severely corroded and might need some fix-up.
+Here I have removed plastic around the pin and cleaned the area in order to get a good and clean soldering point to repair the pin.

 	![](assets/1_397_220_614_case_pin_fix_1.jpg)